 - This article is for small business owners looking to stay abreast of local legislation.

-The news cycle is often hyper-focused on policy developments at the federal level, which can easily create blind spots for small business owners at the state and local levels.
-While federal rules and regulations are important, they do not diminish the importance of state or local regulations.
-Entrepreneurs need to be just as aware of their own state legislature and municipal governments as they are of the U.S. Congress and White House.
+The news cycle is often hyper-focused on policy developments at the federal level, easily creating blind spots for small business owners at the state and local levels.
+While federal rules and regulations are critical, they do not diminish the importance of state and local regulations.
+Entrepreneurs and small business owners must be just as aware of their own state legislatures and municipal governments as they are of the U.S. Congress and White House.

-Nearly two years into the tenure of the Trump administration, cities and states have enacted their own rules to either compensate for or parallel the policy of the deregulation emanating from Washington, D.C.
-Here’s a look at some of the major trends in states and cities across the country, and what entrepreneurs should understand about each.
+Many cities and states have enacted rules to either compensate for or mirror federal policies.
+Here’s a look at some of the most significant trends in states and cities across the country and what entrepreneurs should understand about each.

 Minimum wage increases

-“With the absence of any federal minimum wage increases, it’s likely we’ll see more attempts to increase the minimum wage locally or eliminate the tipped minimum wage," Wood said.
+“With the absence of any federal minimum wage increases, it’s likely we’ll see more attempts to increase the minimum wage locally or eliminate the tipped minimum wage,” she said.

 Data privacy and security

-The European Union’s General Data Protection Regulation (GDPR) is coming ashore.
-California recently adopted the California Consumer Privacy Act (CCPA), which is its own version of a consumer data privacy law.
-These laws aim to protect consumer data collected by companies by imposing rules about transparency, data sharing, and the management of consumer data.
+The European Union’s General Data Protection Regulation is coming ashore.
+California adopted its own version of a consumer data privacy law, the California Consumer Privacy Act.
+These laws aim to protect consumer data collected by companies by imposing rules about transparency, data sharing and consumer data management.

 In some cases, businesses that collect consumer data could be on the hook for compliance issues if a third-party company mishandles that data on their client’s behalf.
 This has led to an influx of requests to small businesses from their clients that are subject to the laws, even if they themselves do not collect consumer data.